markjprice/cs9dotnet5/errata.md

 ## Page 113 - Writing a function that returns a value
 The `switch case` value of `ME` is commented as Maryland. `ME` is the abbreviation for Maine.

+## Page 134 - Switching trace levels
+In Step 14, I wrote "Step **into** the call to the Bind method by clicking the Step Into or Step Over buttons or pressing F11 or F10."
+I should have written, "Step **over** the call to the Bind method by clicking the Step Into or Step Over buttons or pressing F11 or F10."
+In the context of being on an external assembly method call, Step Into has the same affect as Step Over.

 ## Page 163 - Deconstructing tuples
 The code example is about deconstructing tuples into individual parts.
 It shows that you do not have to return a named tuple because during deconstruction the syntax allows explicit naming of the individual parts, as shown in the following code: